 Top 4: Vimeo HTML5 Player

 Vimeo, like YouTube, is a popular site for sharing your videos that implemented HTML5 video playback early this year.
-There have been reports of difficulties with the Vimeo player for some users, though other users definitely prefer the Vimeo player to many others.
+There have been reports of difficulties with the Vimeo player for some users, though other users definitely prefer the Vimeo player to other top HTML5 video players.

 - Vimeo HTML 5 Video Demo »